ronaldsieber/ESP32SmartBoard_MqttSensors/README.md

  - Alternative - **ESP32SmartBoard_HttpSensors**:
 Easy to use, clear display of current sensor values Stand-alone solution with Embedded WebServer, presentation of the current sensor values via HTTP pages in real time, direct access to the *ESP32SmartBoard* from devices such as PCs, laptop, tablet or smartphone

+**Note:** The [ESP32SmartBoard_MqttSensors_BleCfg](https://github.com/ronaldsieber/ESP32SmartBoard_MqttSensors_BleCfg) project is an extended version of this Arduino project in which the runtime configuration is implemented using the Bluetooth Configuration Framework.
+This eliminates manual adjustments in the source code as described below for this project (WLAN configuration, MQTT configuration, application configuration).
+These configuration settings are made there via Bluetooth using the graphical configuration tool.

 ## Project Overview